ieg-dhr/DigiKAR/Tagging_map-metadata.md

+**Tagging system for metadata of historic maps, initial categories chosen by Sarah Büttner (student assistant) in 2021, to be updated and refined**

 | TAGS   used for historic maps from Mainz: | Description of how tags were used:                                                                                                                                                                                                                                         |
 |-------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | digCoScan                                 | digital copy scan: A digital copy of a map created by scanning the original map without noteworthy post-processing.                                                                                                                                                        |